Guillaume-Levrier/PANDORAE/README.md

 ### TODO
 - comment each and every line of JS
-- create an interactive scroller/flowchart tutorial
+- create an interactive scroller/flowchart tutorial (work on tracegraph)
 - enable displaying slides/photos/videos in main canvas

 ##### Flux
-- design a specific flux landing page
+- design a specific flux landing page (using an approximate tracetrout+tracegraph viz that would start requesting on boot?)

 ##### Next version
 - implement FETCH altmetric requests